 How did I get here?

-I live in Illinois with my husband, son, and rescue mutts.
+like this I live in Illinois with my husband, son, and rescue mutts.
 I write full time (which is how one publishes that many books in that short a time period).
-I am a member of Romance Writers of America and the Chicago-North RWA.
 When not chasing my son around or tweaking my books, I attempt to read, craft, and complete a home improvement project in my historical 1895 Queen Anne house.